ingan274/LiriBot/README.md

 Please obtain API by
  <li> emailing support@bandsintown.com for an API key for BandsInTown </li>
  <li> going to http://www.omdbapi.com/ for an API key for OMDB </li>
+ <li> going to https://developer.spotify.com/dashboard/applications for an API Client ID and Secret for Spotify </li>

 Happy LIRI-ing!